“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 Identifying Future Leaders and Grooming Them

-Having a systematic, scientifically defined process and mechanism to identify future leaders can add a lot of value to organizations.
-Having such a mechanism in place allows a company to know employees’ potential more clearly from an early stage.
-Moreover, this allows time for the organization to spend grooming the employees systematically in the required areas.
+A systematic, scientifically defined process and mechanism to identify future leaders can add much value to organizations.
+Such a mechanism lets a company know employees’ potential more clearly from an early stage.
+Moreover, this allows the organization to groom employees in the required areas systematically.
 Such a process also keeps high-potential employees continuously motivated.

 Periodic Review of the Fitment